lammps/lammps/doc/src/set.rst

 for the chemical concentration must be >= 0.0.

-Keyword *epsilon* sets the dielectric constant of a particle, precily of the medium where the particle resides as defined by the DIELECTRIC package.
+Keyword *epsilon* sets the dielectric constant of a particle, precisely of the medium where the particle resides as defined by the DIELECTRIC package.
 Currently, only :doc:`atom_style dielectric <atom_style>` defines particles with this attribute.
 The value for the dielectric constant must be >= 0.0.